Ruben Limonjyan | January 11, 2023 | Wrongful Termination

-Suing an Employer in Los Angeles
+Suing an Employer

 To successfully sue your employer, you must have a valid legal claim, and a skilled attorney can help with this.
 In California, you generally have to file a lawsuit within a certain period after the incident.
 The statute of limitations for different employment claims varies; hence you should understand how much time you have to sue your employer.